Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes: Results

-The stronger interactions induced by two $\pi$-stacked dyes~\cite{elma+24jpca} on top of monolayer \ce{WSe2} are also reflected in the electronic structure of the corresponding interface (Fig.~\ref{fig:PDOS}d).
-As a result of strong doping, which sizeably upshifts the VBM of \ce{WSe2} by about 300~meV, this system is metallic (Table~\ref{tab:Energy_abs-Gap}).
-The strong interfacial interactions also lead to a splitting of both the HOMO and LUMO of the dyes, which become energetically close to those in the isolated dimer (Fig.~S4).
+The stronger interactions induced by two $\pi$-stacked dyes~\cite{elma+24jpca} adsorbed on monolayer \ce{WSe2} are reflected in the electronic structure of the corresponding interface (Fig.~\ref{fig:PDOS}d).
+As a result of strong doping, which sizeably upshifts the VBM of \ce{WSe2} by about 300~meV, this system has a vanishing gap (Table~\ref{tab:Energy_abs-Gap}).
+The strong interfacial interactions also lead to a splitting of both the HOMO and LUMO of the dyes, which become energetically close to those in an isolated dimer (Fig.~S4).
 Hybridization and polarization effects are quite pronounced in the unoccupied region of both constituents.
-Similar to the valence band, the conduction band of the TMD is also upshifted by more than 300~meV, while the unoccupied molecular orbitals are substantially reorganized upon adsorption (Fig.~\ref{fig:PDOS}d).
+Similar to the valence band, the conduction band of the TMD is upshifted by more than 300~meV, while the unoccupied molecular orbitals are substantially reorganized upon adsorption (Fig.~\ref{fig:PDOS}d).